StanGomes/Completionista/README.md

 # Completionista
-An app written completely with Jetpack Compose following SOLID principles and uni-directional data flow.
+An app built with Jetpack Compose following SOLID principles and uni-directional data flow.